buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcPermeableCoveringProperties.md

 !["covering"](../../../../figures/ifcpermeablecoveringproperties.gif "Figure 1 &mdash; Permeable covering properties")

-> HISTORY&nbsp; New entity in IFC2.0, it had been renamed from _IfcPermeableCovering_ in IFC2x.
+> HISTORY  New entity in IFC2.0, it had been renamed from _IfcPermeableCovering_ in IFC2x.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Supertype changed to new _IfcPreDefinedPropertySet_.
+> IFC4 CHANGE  Supertype changed to new _IfcPreDefinedPropertySet_.

 ## Attributes